Belo Beautiful Stories

 According to beauty and lifestyle digital magazine Sunday Edit, there are two types of cleansers: oil-based and water-based.

 Water-based cleansers, like foaming washes, exfoliating foams, hydrating creams, and micellar waters are meant to wash away water-soluble particles like dirt and pollution.
 Out of the examples mentioned, micellar water is the gentlest, which is perfect for sensitive skin.
-We all know water and oil don’t mix, so it might take a bit more elbow grease for water-based products to remove make-up from your face, which is usually oil-based.
+We all know water and oil don’t mix.
+So, it might take a bit more elbow grease for water-based products to remove make-up from your face.

-Meanwhile, oil-based cleansers like cleansing balm, cleansing oil, and wipes use a type of oil to breakdown dirt and oil-based make-up to make it easier to wash off your face.
+Meanwhile, oil-based cleansers like cleansing balm, cleansing oil, and wipes use a type of oil to breakdown dirt and oil-based make-up.
+This makes it easier to wash off your face.
 According to Dr. Lily Talakoub, “Oil-based cleansers are also gentler on the skin [because] they leave the natural oil layer on top of the skin, so for sensitive and rosacea-prone skin, there is minimal irritation.”
 This type of cleanser works best on waterproof make-up.
-Oil-based products rarely create foams, so it might take a bit of getting used to at first, but trust the product that it’s doing its job of cleansing your face.
+Oil-based products rarely create foams.
+As a result, it might take a bit of getting used to at first.
+Don’t worry!
+Trust the product that it’s doing its job of cleansing your face.

 We highly recommend Fillmed Skin Perfusion Micellar Water because it’s gentle on the skin but powerful against impurities, it has a cooling effect so it leaves your skin feeling hydrated and refreshed, and it’s also enriched with Niacinamide, a powerful soothing agent.

-However, if you have dry skin, it means you can benefit from oil-based cleansers, which help replenish the natural oils on your face.
-“If skin is really dry, you need to replace the lost skin lipids with an oil-based product to help repair the integrity of the skin; the drier the skin, the richer the product you should use,” Ms. Tuck suggests.
-She suggests oil-based cleansers with “nourishing ingredients, such as vitamin E, vitamin A, retinol, avocado, jojoba, rosehip and essential fatty acids.”
+If you have dry skin, it means you can benefit from oil-based cleansers.
+These help replenish the natural oils on your face.
+“If skin is really dry, you need to replace the lost skin lipids with an oil-based product.
+This will help repair the integrity of the skin.
+The drier the skin, the richer the product you should use,” Ms. Tuck suggests.
+She suggests oil-based cleansers with “nourishing ingredients”.
+These include vitamin E, vitamin A, retinol, avocado, jojoba, rosehip and essential fatty acids.

-Belo experts vouch for Fillmed Skin Perfusion Cleansing Oil because it’s a gentle make-up remover that deeply cleans the skin while restoring its natural oils.
-It contains an oil complex, which protects the skin’s barrier and leaves a soft-to-touch protective coating to keep your skin supple and well-hydrated.
+Belo experts vouch for Fillmed Skin Perfusion Cleansing Oil.
+It’s a gentle make-up remover that deeply cleans the skin while restoring its natural oils.
+It contains an oil complex, which protects the skin’s barrier.
+It also leaves a soft-to-touch protective coating to keep your skin supple and well-hydrated.

 The Sunday Edit also mentioned clay cleansers is an ideal middle ground “if you are wary of putting oil onto your skin but do not want to risk water-based cleansers being too harsh.”
 It’s made with mineral-rich clays, which draws dirt and bacteria from your skin, it leaves your face feeling squeaky clean when washed off.
 It’s great for deep cleansing and there are various types to suit your skin type, just make sure to check the label.